miftachh/blog/README.md

     cd blog
     composer update

+### 2. Setting env

+    create and configure env with your local blog project for example look that .env.example

 ### 3. Database stuff

-    import blog.sql on folder db in your local project
+    import blog.sql on folder db in your local blog project

 ### 4. Info